bill-warner/snowplow-web-data-model/redshift/README.md

   - Additional dimensions/facts
   - Performance tuning

 In addition to the changes below, we could update the models to run incrementally.
-This would both improve both performance and cost.
+This would both improve performance and cost.
 I chose not to do this however as there is already a pre-existing version of incremental models.

 ### Creation of new models
 #### [User Stitching](sql/01-user-stitching/00-user-stitching.sql)